mbezjak/napalm/README.md

 ### Limitations

+ * project and plugin name must be one and the same

  * plugin name cannot contain a dash (`-`) character in it's name.
 For example, you cannot name a plugin `foo-bar`.
 Instead use `fooBar` or `foo_bar` or `foobar`...